4 Things Every Beekeeper Must Know AFTER Catching a Swarm of Bees

 If you have done this in the middle of the day, it is advisable to leave the container as close to the spot where you found the swarm until dusk.

-That’s because the swarm will have sent out scout bees and their homing device will lead them back to the very same branch where you found the swarm (or as I like to call them, the castle-less kingdom).
+That’s because the swarm will have sent out scout bees, and their homing device will lead those scout bees back to the very same branch where you found the swarm (or, as I like to call them, the castle-less kingdom).

 You could use a repellent such as ‘honey-b-gone’ on the tree/branch to discourage the latecomers from hanging around there and directing them into your nuc/hive/box.